-MSPs’ Business Continuity Priorities in 2021
+MSPs’ Business Continuity Priorities

 About The ASCII Group, Inc.

 The ASCII Group is the premier community of North American MSPs, MSSPs, VARs and solution providers.
-The group has over 1,300 members located throughout the U.S. and Canada, and membership encompasses everyone from credentialed MSPs serving the SMB community to multi-location solution providers with a national reach.
+The group has over 1,300 members throughout the U.S. and Canada, and membership encompasses everyone from credentialed MSPs serving the SMB community to multi-location solution providers with a national reach.
 Founded in 1984, ASCII provides services to members, including leveraged purchasing programs, education and training, marketing assistance, extensive peer interaction and more.
-ASCII works with a vibrant ecosystem of major technology vendors that complement the ASCII community and support the mission of helping MSPs and VARs to grow their businesses.
-For more information, please visit www.ascii.com
+In addition, ASCII works with a vibrant ecosystem of major technology vendors that complement the ASCII community and support the mission of helping MSPs and VARs grow their businesses.
+For more information, please visit www.ascii.com.